turingschool/backend-curriculum-site/module1/slides/git_branching.md

 `$ git checkout -b branch_name`

+Do work.

 ---

 # Pull Requests

+* Check to see that your code can be merged
 * Ask a teammate to review code
 * Ask a teammate to merge your changes to the `master` branch